Skip to main content

 Best Graduation Photo Sharing Platforms in 2026

-Compare the best graduation photo sharing platform options to collect ceremony and party photos from every guest.
-QR apps, cloud albums, and more ranked.
+Compare the top 3 graduation photo sharing platforms to collect ceremony and party photos from every guest.
+Gather Shot, Google Photos, and Kululu ranked.

-Short answer: The best graduation photo sharing platform lets every guest, from grandparents at the ceremony to college friends at the after-party, upload photos without downloading an app or creating an account.
-QR-based platforms like Gather Shot handle this well because guests scan a code with their phone camera and upload directly through their browser.
+Short answer: The best graduation photo sharing platform lets every guest upload photos without downloading an app or creating an account.
+QR-based platforms like Gather Shot handle this well because guests scan a code and upload through their browser.
 All photos from the full graduation day land in one private gallery you control.

 • QR-based platforms remove the biggest barrier to participation: app downloads